There’s not much better after a meal with friends than to get out a French Press coffee maker and enjoy a hot cup of luxurious brew.

 The best way to prevent mold from growing in a French Press coffee maker is to clean it thoroughly after each use and make sure it is completely dry before returning it to a cupboard.

-Mold cannot grow if it doesn’t have what it needs, so washing your French Press to remove any traces of coffee grounds and then drying it fully will take away both the nutrients and moisture levels that mold needs to live.
+Mold cannot grow if it doesn’t have what it needs, so washing your French Press to remove any traces of coffee groundsOpens in a new tab. and then drying it fully will take away both the nutrients and moisture levels that mold needs to live.

-Keeping a used French Press sitting on the kitchen counter over the weekend will certainly be long enough for mold to begin to form, so if you want to avoid this, it needs to be cleaned as soon as you are done with it.
+Keeping a used French press sitting on the kitchen counter over the weekend will certainly be long enough for mold to begin to form, so if you want to avoid this, it needs to be cleaned as soon as you are done with it.

 What is the black residue in my French Press?

 After using a French press coffee maker, you may have noticed that there was a black residue or sludge left behind.
 The good news is that this is unlikely to be mold or anything dangerous.
-Instead, it is made up of natural oils from within the coffee that is released when the grounds are pressed and the majority of the moisture is removed.
+Instead, it is made up of natural oils from within the coffee that are released when the grounds are pressed and the majority of the moisture is removed.
 Any kind of black mold would have a slimy texture and grow in small clusters.
 There would also be a musty smell, rather than the pleasant smell of freshly brewed coffee.

 Conclusion